jometzg/openai-chat-rest-examples/caching-index.md

 As can be seen from above, the exact match his a search_score of 1.0, but a really similar question 0.959.
 A much less similar question has a 0.80 similarity.

 In an application, it is most likely best to pick only the first response if it is above a certain threshold of similarity.

+### Other Concerns
+For this pattern to be really useful for an application, some thought may be given to:
+1. The *search_score* threshold that represents a real hit.
+This may need some experimentation.
+See [relevance and ranking in vector search](https://learn.microsoft.com/en-us/azure/search/vector-search-ranking)
+2. Aging the values out of the Search index so this does not continue to grow.
+3. the efficacy of this strategy on longer chat conversations.
+4. Whether to use the same Azure Search instant for this caching as the main document indexes (this will use a different index to the main document indices regardless).
+5. Whether the use of Azure Redis Cache for this capability would be more operationally efficient.